 If this seems like a French habit you hope you won’t have to pick up, there is a way to cope.
 Whenever I get mad that there’s a strike, I think about the quality of life in France and remind myself that it probably wouldn’t be so great here (paperasse aside) if French people didn’t stay vigilant and outraged.
 You don’t get all that paid vacation and access to cheap, wonderful cheeses – not to mention things like free or affordable education and medical care — without some protests and strikes (or even full-blown revolutions).

 Of course, your native culture – and you as an individual – play a part in the habits you might find odd or adopt.
-If you’ve spent a lot of time in France, what are some French habits you’ve picked up?
+If you’ve spent a lot of time in France, what are some French habits and customs you’ve picked up?